oiraqi/jcommerce/README.md

 - Use it to build the corresponding Docker Ubuntu-based image
 - Run a Docker container based on your newly built Docker image
 - From within your Docker container, clone this Git repository
-- Go to *initial* directory and Gradle-build it (./gradlew build)
+- cd *initial*
-- You're on track!
+- ./gradlew build
+- There you go!